terraform-docs/terraform-docs/docs/user-guide/configuration/content.md

 ````

 In the following example, although `{{ .Providers }}` is defined it won't be
-rendered because `providers` is not set to be shown in `sections.show`.
+rendered because `providers` is not set to be shown in `sections.show`:

 ```yaml
 sections: